How to add product identifiers with WooCommerce SEO

 - The WooCommerce SEO product identifiers check

-- How to add product identifiers to simple products
+- How to add product identifiers to simple and grouped products

 - How to add product identifiers to variable products